LeaderPortfolio

 Early Life

-Iris Balbina Fontbona González was born in Antofagasta, Chile.
-She grew up in a Catholic family and attended a Catholic high school.
-At 17, she met Andrónico Luksic Abaroa, who was 15 years her senior, and they married a couple of years later.
+Iris Balbina Fontbona González was born in 1942 or 1943 in Antofagasta, Chile.
+She attended a Catholic high school.
+At 17, she met Andrónico Luksic Abaroa, whom she married when she was 20.

 Rise to Success